Dr. Grace Hancock

 It is essential to first thoroughly understand an issue at hand, to ensure that the most appropriate supports are provided.

-This may include assessment of an individuals's current wellbeing, or specific assessments such as intelligence (known as a cognitive assessment), adaptive functioning, or an Autism assessment.
-Including Autism assessments for adults.
+This may include assessment of a child/teen's current wellbeing, or specific assessments such as intelligence (known as a cognitive assessment), adaptive functioning, or an Autism assessment.

 Working together to support students in the school setting.

 Schools and teachers play an important part in all areas of a child's development and wellbeing.